 Baltimore Harbor Project

-In an effort to help lawmakers make informed decisions, the National Aquarium, Maryland Department of Environment, and Mote Marine Laboratory are working to correlate DNA damage in benthic organisms to organic contaminant levels in sediments in the Baltimore Harbor.
+In an effort to help lawmakers make informed decisions, the National Aquarium, Maryland Department of Environment and Mote Marine Laboratory are working to correlate DNA damage in benthic organisms to organic contaminant levels in sediments in Baltimore's Inner Harbor.

 Chesapeake Bay Initiative